stoplightio/spectral/docs/config.md

 - Config
 ---

-Spectral CLI supports config files, to save you typing out CLI options and arguments every single time.
+Spectral CLI supports config files, to avoid typing out CLI options and arguments every single time.

 By default Spectral CLI will look for `spectral.yml` in the current working directory, but it could be any JSON or YAML file if you specify it with the `--config` option.